-Plan to harvest your oregano plant before it starts to flower or you will find that the taste is milder or even bitter for some varieties, and that the rate of re-growth will slow down.
+Plan to harvest your oregano plant before it starts to flower, or you will find that the taste is milder or even bitter for some varieties and that the re-growth rate will slow down.

 Oregano is a perennial herb and will come back year after year if you treat your plants right.

 When can I start harvesting my oregano plant?

 You should wait for your oregano plant to grow stems that are at least 10 cm / 4 inches tall.

 When you harvest your plant at the early stages of development, it is essential only to harvest a maximum of ⅓ of the branches.